 CoLabs are free to attend, although you will be responsible for your travel and any lodging you may need.
-Each CoLab Sched site will have suggested travel information.
+The CoLab Sched site will have suggested travel information.

-As each CoLab is limited to 200-300 participants, we want to ensure that everyone who registers attends the event.
+As each CoLab has limited space for participants, we want to ensure that everyone who registers attends the event.
 We encourage registration from participants who can commit to attending the full day.
 We understand that some changes may arise and we will work with you to adjust your registration if event capacity becomes an issue.

 In June of 2022, the inaugural Teaching and Learning CoLabs were held in Grand Junction, Greeley, and Pueblo.
 Read the 2022 review for a summary of the events and their impact.

 To access the 2022 CoLab program and session materials, visit the 2022 Sched sites: